andangrd/react-native-markdown-package/README.md

  3. Support `Sublist`.

     In the previous library, you couldn't add sublist.
 It was not supported.
 But now, this feature already added here.
 Please follow the instruction above...
+ 4. Latest release:

- 4. Latest release, add Proptypes Support.
+    * add Proptypes Support, (1.0.1)

+    * Fix deprecated View.proptypes and update Readme (1.0.3)

+    * Upgrade dependency, lodash, avoid vulnerabilities (1.1.0)

 Happy Coding... ;)